chadwickbureau/chadwickbureau.github.io/doc/historical.md

 the researcher, and not necessarily to be part of a systematic encyclopedia, information on the provenance of specific data values varies significantly across the datasets.
-Although our experience is the information in our dataset is generally reliable when it is present, it is generally not possible to identify a primary source for most of it.
+Although our experience is the information in our dataset is generally reliable when it is present, it is usually not possible to identify a primary source for most of it.
 And, when a data value is null (or absent) in our data, it is difficult to say whether this is because the information was not ever recorded, or simply was not recorded in one of the secondary